 Who We Are

-Technical Assistance Center on Disproportionality’s work includes building the capacity of regions and districts in understanding the root cause and systemically addressing the disproportionate assignment of various subgroups in special education.
+TAC-D’s work includes building the capacity of regions and districts in understanding the root cause and systemically addressing the disproportionate assignment of various subgroups in special education.
 This entails providing professional development trainings, coaching, training follow-ups, materials, and resources.
-The resources include a Web-Based Clearinghouse, a Disproportionality Data Repository (DDR), Data Analysis Workbook, research based articles, journals, and manuals.
+The resources include a Web-Based Clearinghouse, a Disproportionality Data Repository (DDR), Data Analysis Workbook, research-based articles, journals, and manuals.

 Beverly has been a dedicated team member of the Metro Center for over six years.
 Prior to working at the Center, she worked for The John.
 A. Hartford Institute for Geriatric Nursing department at the University.
 She holds an AAS degree in Accounting from Elizabeth Seton College.
 Beverly assists in all facets of coordinating project workshops to ensure that our staff is well prepared to deliver professional development and technical assistance to school administrators throughout New York State.
 Her interest is to one day work with parents and teachers to bridge the gap to help children to reach their full potential.